andrei-blaj/WeatherApp/README.md

 ### Description ###
 - - - -
-A simple weather app developed for iOS <br />
+A simple weather app developed for iOS.
 It gathers data from [Dark Sky](https://darksky.net/poweredby/) via their public API. <br />

 ### Screenshots ###
 - - - -